cian-chambliss-personal/genTile/README.md

 Types for features start with a exclamation mark (!).
 Example features are roads, paths, walls, streams, bridges and walkways, as well as routes used by AI to patrol.

 Types for objects start with alphabetic character.
-Examples are individual trees, rocks, goblins etc.
+Examples are individual trees, rocks, goblins etc.  The shape is described uses 'thingy' markup.

 Types are defined as the name, followed by a '=' followed by a curly brace, with Json definition to a matching end curly brace '}'.